-North Korea tests missile it claims can reach 'anywhere in the world'
+North Korea claims missile can reach anywhere

 Soon after the launch, but before North Korea announced its unprecedented height, the US President responded on Twitter.

 "North Korea has just launched another missile.
-Does this guy have anything better to do with his life?" he asked, referring to Kim.
+Does this guy have anything better to do with his life?"
+Trump asked, referring to Kim.

 "Hard to believe that South Korea and Japan will put up with this much longer.
 Perhaps China will put a heavy move on North Korea and end this nonsense once and for all!"